DenisBuserski/docker-k8s-demo/README.md

 - `kube-controller-manager` - Component that runs controller processes.
 - `cloud-contrller-manager` - Integrates with underlying cloud provider.

 `Node` is a worker machine in K8s.
-The `Node` components run on every node, maintaining running `Pods` and providing the K8s runtime environment.
+The `Node` components run on every node, maintaining running `Pods` and providing the K8s runtime environment. can be either a physical or virtual machine
 - `kubelet` - Makes sure that containers are running in a `Pod`.
 - `kube-proxy`
   - Implements part of the `K8s Service`(Way to expose an application running on a set of `Pods` as a network service) concept.